-On October 22, 2018, REIT Ecological Technology Co., Ltd. ("REIT Yancheng") was incorporated as a wholly owned subsidiary of REIT Holdings.
+On October 22, 2018, REIT Yancheng was incorporated as a wholly owned subsidiary of REIT Holdings.

 On December 7, 2018, Lingqiu REIT Dongtian Ecological Technology Co., Ltd. ("REIT Lingqiu") was incorporated.
-REIT Eco Engineering owns 51% of its equity interest, with remaining 49% owned by a noncontrolling shareholder.
+REIT Eco Engineering owned 51% of its equity interest, with remaining 49% owned by a noncontrolling shareholder.
+On November 1, 2019, due to no capital contribution being made and no active business, REIT Eco Engineering signed a share transfer agreement with the 49% noncontrolling shareholder to transfer its 51% equity interest with no consideration.
+After the transaction, the Company no longer owns any equity interest of REIT Lingqiu.